jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/what-does-a-devsecops-engineer-do/index.md

 they keep the organization's digital assets safe.

-[It has been said that](https://www.techtarget.com/searchsecurity/tip/What-it-takes-to-be-a-DevSecOps-engineer), DevSecOps engineers often have to work
-"with colleagues who are skeptical or uninformed about \[their\] role."
+[It has been said that](https://www.techtarget.com/searchsecurity/tip/What-it-takes-to-be-a-DevSecOps-engineer), DevSecOps engineers often have to work in collaboration "with colleagues who are skeptical or uninformed about \[their\] role."
 This may be because they are challenged by the organization's transition [from DevOps to DevSecOps](../what-is-devsecops/).